blacklightpy/vaultofknowledge/Imaginary Colours.md

-They are colours that don't exist physically
+They are colours that don't exist physically.

+For example, in [[LMS Colour Space]], there are overlaps between